Valdez fans career-high 11 as Astros beat Angels 11-4

+HOUSTON (AP) — Before Dusty Baker became manager of the Houston Astros. he heard that left-hander Framber Valdez had all the weapons, but just needed to get it all together and find the strike zone.

+In the last month, the 26-year-old has been able to do just that and it’s helped steady a rotation that has been hit hard by injuries.

-HOUSTON (AP) — Framber Valdez struck out a career-high 11 in seven strong innings and Carlos Correa drove in three runs as the Houston Astros snapped a three-game skid with an 11-4 win over the Los Angeles Angels on Monday night.
+Valdez struck out a career-high 11 in seven strong innings and Carlos Correa drove in three runs as the Astros snapped a three-game skid with an 11-4 win over the Los Angeles Angels on Monday night.

 Angels star Albert Pujols passed Alex Rodriguez on the career RBIs list with a single for his 2,087th run batted in.
 Hank Aaron is the record holder at 2,297 — Babe Ruth is listed next on some charts with 2,214, even though 224 occurred before the RBI became an official statistic in 1920.